 About Rossi Ice Cream

 Rossi has been producing award-winning ice cream in Essex since 1932; based on a traditional Italian recipe of fresh milk, butter and double cream.
-Over 85 years later with a long-standing heritage, Rossi continues to be loved by generations throughout the county.
+Almost 90 years later with a long-standing heritage, Rossi continues to be loved by generations throughout the county and beyond.

 The first ice cream parlour and factory was opened in 1932, at 37 High Street in Southend-on-Sea.
 The parlour was opened by Massimiliano Agostino (also known as ‘Gus’) with his wife Anna Rossi.
 As business flourished a further parlour was opened at 1 Marine Parade.
 This branch began a partnership with Pietro Rossi, a distant cousin of Anna’s who’d moved to Southend.
 Pietro and his family had relocated from Consett, County Durham, where they owned their own ice cream business.

 Unfortunately, the partnership did not last and soon after dissolved in 1938.
-It was agreed Pietro Rossi and his Wife Luisa would trade along the seafront, while keeping 1 Marine Parade.
-Thus the Westcliff parlour was opened; later a factory was built in Lucy Road in the late 1960’s.
+It was agreed Pietro Rossi and his Wife Luisa would trade along the seafront, while keeping 1 Marine Parade and later the Westcliff parlour was opened; they then built a factory in Lucy Road in the late 1960’s.